The Bankrate promise

 Target-date funds automatically move your portfolio from riskier investments (such as stocks) to more conservative ones (such as bonds) over time.
 This process gives you more assurance that your money will be there when you need to access it in retirement.

-The start of the year is all about turning over a new leaf, and it’s a great time to get your finances in order.
+If you’re investing for the long term, it’s a great time to get your finances in order.
 Take advantage of these helpful retirement plans to amass even more dollars — often, tax-free — and make your retirement years that much easier.
 The more time you give your money to compound, the more you’ll have when that special day comes.